-Just like its predecessor, the PowerSurvivor 35, the PowerSurvivor 40E watermaker can be operated in either manual or powered mode.
-This dual-purpose feature of the watermaker has its roots in our original products, which were designed as military-quality survival equipment.
-Our deep experience in this technology, combined with many years of active user feedback, allowed us to design a watermaker that is easy to operate with little or no technical knowledge.
+The ease of operation of our watermakers has its roots in our original products, which were designed as military-quality survival equipment.
+Our deep experience in this technology, combined with many years of active user feedback, allowed us to design a watermaker that can be operated with little or no technical knowledge.
 There are no complicated adjustments to make or gauges to monitor.
 By following the instructions below and paying attention to system maintenance, you can expect years of trouble-free operation.